-Many people with CSID struggle for a long time before they are accurately diagnosed because rare diseases are often overlooked until enough doctors learn how to recognize it.
+Many people with CSID struggle for a long time before they are accurately diagnosed, because rare diseases are often overlooked until enough doctors learn how to recognize it.

 Now that you know your child has Sugar Intolerance, you can take the necessary steps to help her eat the right foods so she can grow to be healthy and strong.

-Medication for Sucrose Intolerance
+Treatment of Sucrose Intolerance

 Because Sugar Intolerance symptoms are triggered by foods that have sugars in them that the stomach and intestines can’t digest, the first step in managing this condition is through diet.